privateprep/coding-space-website/src/pages/experience-levels/high-school-code.md

   experience: Ages 13-17
   skills:
     - Web Development
-    - Problem-Solving & Logic
+    - Python
     - Data Science
     - AI & Machine Learning
   sellingPoints:
     - Open-Ended Projects
     - Pair Programming
-  mdContent: Students will work in several languages depending on their
+  mdContent: >-
-    experience.
-Beginners will learn JavaScript, the language of the web, through creating projects in WoofJS, our JavaScript learning platform.
+    For teens who are ready to code like developers.
+Students work in JavaScript and Python, building real websites, games, and applications with the language and projects tailored to their experience level.

-    Intermediate coders will take a deeper dive into JavaScript or work in Python.
+    Beginners start with JavaScript through WoofJS, our own learning platform.
+More experienced coders go deeper,working with HTML, CSS, APIs, and databases to build complex projects.
+The most advanced students tackle Python, data, and real-world problem solving.
 ---